MicrosoftDocs/VBA-Docs/api/Word.options.pagealignmentguides.md

 # Options.PageAlignmentGuides property (Word)

 Returns or sets a  **Boolean** that specifies whether page alignment guides are displayed in the user interface.
-Read-write.
+Read/write.

 ## Syntax